jayposs/bobb/info/api.md

 Key - string, typically data value(s) merged together from data rec, made unique
 Value - string, key of data rec in data bucket

-See indexloader/indexloader.go, index_settings.json for examples.
+See indexloader/indexloader.go, index_settings.json for example pgm to bulk load all index recs for bkt.

+See indexrecs/indexrecs.go for example pgm to load index recs for specific data recs.

 Func MergeFlds in rec.go can be used to create keys composed of multiple fld values.